Return to the essay table of contents

 And Yehudi cried and cringed, it rolled and gathered unleashed

-Without respite tidal momentum gathering itself again till the boy rose and danced
+Without respite tidal momentum gathering itself again till the boy rose and

 Oh that! tension-filled rest, blinding release, and at the end a dare -